isomerpages/govtech-gobusiness-main/_faqs/general/about.md

   - title: I've been using LicenceOne/Business Grants Portal/GoBusiness Covid/Gov Assist.
 Can I continue using them?
     content: |
-      All information and resources under GoBusiness Covid and Gov Assist are now available on GoBusiness, and can be found <a href="/covid/">here</a> and <a href="/run-and-grow/">here</a> respectively.
+      All information and resources under GoBusiness Covid and Gov Assist are now available on GoBusiness, under [Covid-19](/covid/) and [Government Assistance](/gov-assist/).

       At the moment, you may continue using LicenceOne and Business Grants Portal.
-Simply log in to them via GoBusiness, with your SingPass <a href="/login/" target="_blank">here</a>.
+Simply [log in to them via GoBusiness](/login/), with your SingPass.

   - title: Is GoBusiness an official Singapore Government website?
     content: |